-During National Recycling Week, I decided to do some research into why people don’t recycle and I came across a great article by Ronnie Citron-Fink of Care2 who looked at the top 5 reasons people don’t recycle.
+During National Recycling Week, I decided to do some research into why people don’t recycle and I came across a great article by Ronnie Citron-Fink, Author or True Roots who looked at the top 5 reasons people don’t recycle.
 The reasons may or may not surprise you.

 Please avail yourself to Ronnie’s article for the full details however, in review the responses were: